siddahantKumar/SiddahantKumar/README.md

 <p align="center">
 🚀 Building secure, scalable, and cloud-ready solutions in FinTech, ERP, and LegalTech
 💡 Passionate about .NET, Azure, Payments, and Automation
-📍 Based in England, UK | Right to work in the UK
+📍 Based in England, UK
 </p>

 ---